XO Tour Llif3: Music videos

 On March 13, 2017, an animated music video for "XO Tour Llif3" was released on Lil Uzi Vert's YouTube channel.
 The video, which has been quoted as "trippy", was animated by Andrew William Ralph and features a cartoon version of Lil Uzi Vert gripping a steering wheel while holding a lit blunt in between their fingers.
 It received over 290 million views as of August 2018.
 The video has been unlisted on YouTube since the release of the official video on September 4, 2017.

 On August 4, 2017, the song's official lyric video was released.
 Directed by Jered Harrison, the video shows an animated version of Uzi riding their motorcycle out of the cargo hold of an airplane and into a purple sky as dollar bills materialize in the air around them before landing in a crowd of fans.
 The video also became unlisted on YouTube beginning on September 4 but was made public again by December 16, 2017.

 On September 4, 2017, the official music video for "XO Tour Llif3" was released; it features XO artists The Weeknd and Nav in cameo appearances.
 Directed by fashion designer Virgil Abloh, the video was shot in France in the 10th district of Paris.
-The video became controversial after it was made known that the Arabic subtitles, incorporated into the video stylistically, were merely aesthetic and not an actual translation of the lyrics.
+The video became controversial after it was made known that the Arabic subtitles, incorporated into the video stylistically, were merely aesthetic as the lyrics were mirrored lyrics.
 An Arabic translator who was previously enlisted among a group to create the original subtitles, later scrapped for unknown reasons, noted the nonsensical content of the subtitles to Abloh, who promptly said that he loved the "'wrong' look".
-The official video has received over 461 million views as of November 2021.
+The official video has received over 544 million views as of August 2024.